sandialabs/Gulliver/docs/What-is-Endianness.md

 For example, the decimal value of the unsigned integer `6060842` may be represented as `0x5C7B2A` in hexadecimal.
 This hexadecimal value is composed of the three bytes `0x5C`, `0x7B`, and `0x28`.
 As such the value `6060842` may be represented in Big-Endian as a byte stream of `[0x5C, 0x7B, 0x2A]`.

-Big-Endian integer representation likely comes as second nature to developers familiar with right-to-left [Arabic numerals]( https://en.wikipedia.org/wiki/Arabic_numerals) representation
+Big-Endian integer representation likely comes as second nature to developers familiar with right-to-left [Arabic numerals]( https://en.wikipedia.org/wiki/Arabic_numerals) representation.

 ## Little-Endian